Tinnitus: Hyperacusis

 An assessment of hyperacusis, a frequent accompaniment of tinnitus, may also be made.
-Anari et al. (199) found that 86% of patients with hyperacusis also present with tinnitus.

-Hyperacusis is related to negative reactions to sound and can take many forms.
-One parameter that can be measured is Loudness Discomfort Level (LDL) in dB, the subjective level of acute discomfort at specified frequencies over the frequency range of hearing.
+Hyperacusis is related to negative reactions to sound and may take many forms.
+One parameter that may be measured is Loudness Discomfort Level (LDL) in dB, which is the subjective level of acute discomfort at specified frequencies over the frequency range of hearing.
 This defines a dynamic range between the hearing threshold at that frequency and the loudness discomfort level.
-A compressed dynamic range over a particular frequency range can be associated with hyperacusis.
-Normal hearing threshold is generally defined as 0–20 decibels (dB).
+A compressed dynamic range over a particular frequency range may be associated with hyperacusis.
+The normal hearing comfort threshold is generally defined as 0–20 decibels (dB).
 Normal loudness discomfort levels are 85–90+ dB, with some authorities citing 100 dB.
-A dynamic range of 55 dB or less is indicative of hyperacusis.
+A dynamic range of 55 dB or lower is indicative of hyperacusis.

 Severity

 Tinnitus is often rated on a scale from "slight" to "severe" according to the effects it has, such as interference with sleep, quiet activities, and normal daily activities.
 Severe tinnitus has been associated with rarer variants.

 Assessment of psychological processes related to tinnitus involves measurement of tinnitus severity and distress, as measured subjectively by validated self-report tinnitus questionnaires.
 Such questionnaires measure the degree of psychological distress and handicap associated with tinnitus, including effects on hearing, lifestyle, health, and emotional functioning.
 A broader assessment of general functioning, such as levels of anxiety, depression, stress, life stressors, and sleep difficulties, is also important in the assessment of tinnitus due to higher risk of negative well-being across these areas, which may be affected by or exacerbate the tinnitus symptoms.

 Current assessment measures aim to identify levels of distress and interference, coping responses, and perceptions of tinnitus to inform treatment and monitor progress.
 However, wide variability, inconsistencies, and lack of consensus regarding assessment methodology are evidenced in the literature, limiting comparison of treatment effectiveness.
-Developed to guide diagnosis or classify severity, most tinnitus questionnaires have been shown to be treatment-sensitive outcome measures.
+Questionnaires developed to guide diagnosis or classify severity of tinnitus may be treatment-sensitive outcome measures.